ghafeleb/goodfellas/index.md

 <a id="1">[1]</a>
 Lucas Dixon, John Li, Jeffrey Sorensen, Nithum Thain, and Lucy Vasserman.
 Measuring and mitigating unintended bias in text classification.
 In proceedings of the 2018AAAI/ACM Conference on AI, Ethics, and Society, pages 67–73, 2018.

+<a id="2">[2]</a>
+Matt Gardner, Joel Grus, Mark Neumann, Oyvind Tafjord, Pradeep Dasigi, Nelson F.Liu, Matthew Peters, Michael Schmitz, and Luke S. Zettlemoyer.
+Allennlp:  A deepsemantic natural language processing platform.
+2017

 <a id="3">[3]</a>
 John M Giorgi, Osvald Nitski, Gary D Bader, and Bo Wang.
 Declutr: Deep contrastivelearning for unsupervised textual representations.arXiv preprint arXiv:2006.03659, 2020.

 <a id="4">[4]</a>
 Jon Green, Jared Edgerton, Daniel Naftel, Kelsey Shoub, and Skyler J. Cranmer.
 Elusiveconsensus:  Polarization in elite communication on the COVID-19 pandemic.
 Science Advances, 6(28):eabc2717, July 2020.

-<a id="6">[6]</a>
-Negar Mokhberian, Andrés Abeliuk, Patrick Cummings, and Kristina Lerman.
-Moralframing and ideological bias of news.arXiv preprint arXiv:2009.12979, 2020.

 <a id="5">[5]</a>
 Tomas Mikolov, Ilya Sutskever, Kai Chen, Greg S Corrado, and Jeff Dean.
 Distributed representations of words and phrases and their compositionality.
 In advances in neural information processing systems, pages 3111–3119, 2013.

+<a id="6">[6]</a>
+Negar Mokhberian, Andrés Abeliuk, Patrick Cummings, and Kristina Lerman.
+Moralframing and ideological bias of news.arXiv preprint arXiv:2009.12979, 2020.

 <!--
 ## Bias detection using Deep Supervised Contrastive Learning (Goodfellas)